Overview

 Assignment Tracker

-Any assignments requiring a deliverable will be submitted via Canvas or Gradescope as a PDF.
+Any assignments requiring a deliverable will be submitted via Canvas as a PDF.

 Date (Time) Practice (PR) Gameday Speech (GS) Reg.
 Season (RS) Playoff (P) Champ (C)